Alek Thomas Player Props: Diamondbacks vs. Padres

-Alek Thomas -- hitting .200 with three doubles, a home run, a walk and four RBI in his past 10 games -- will be in action for the Arizona Diamondbacks against the San Diego Padres, with Seth Lugo on the mound, on April 21 at 9:40 PM ET.
+Alek Thomas -- hitting .182 with three doubles, a home run, two walks and three RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the San Diego Padres, with Joe Musgrove on the mound, on April 22 at 8:10 PM ET.

-He had two hits (going 2-for-4 with a double) in his last game against the Padres.
+He had a hitless performance in his last game (0-for-3) against the Padres.

 Alek Thomas Game Info & Props vs. the Padres